iterorganization/IMAS-Python/docs/source/ci_config.rst

 CI configuration
 ================

-imas-python uses `ITER Bamboo <https://ci.iter.org/>`_ for CI.
+IMAS-Python uses `ITER Bamboo <https://ci.iter.org/>`_ for CI.
 This page provides an overview of the CI Plan and deployment projects.

 CI Plan
 -------

-The `imas-python CI plan <https://ci.iter.org/browse/IC-IG>`_ consists of 4 types of jobs:
+The `IMAS-Python CI plan <https://ci.iter.org/browse/IC-IG>`_ consists of 4 types of jobs:

 Linting and DD ZIP
     This job is responsible for three things:

     1. Verify that the ``IDSDef2MDSplusPreTree.xsl`` file matches the one in the Access Layer repository.
-This file is required for building MDSplus models and the models built by imas-python should match those built by the Access Layer.
+This file is required for building MDSplus models and the models built by IMAS-Python should match those built by the Access Layer.
-    2. Linting: run ``black`` and ``flake8`` on the imas-python code base.
+    2. Linting: run ``black`` and ``flake8`` on the IMAS-Python code base.
 See :ref:`code style and linting`.
     3. Build the Data Dictionary zip file.
 This Task builds the Data Dictionary for all tagged releases since DD version ``3.22.0``.
-These are combined into the ``IDSDef.zip`` file, which is distributed with imas-python.
+These are combined into the ``IDSDef.zip`` file, which is distributed with IMAS-Python.

         The ZIP file is built in a separate job, such that the subsequent test jobs can reuse this.